remotion-dev/remotion/packages/docs/docs/contributing/index.md

 pnpm start
 ```

-For information about testing, please consult [TESTING.md](Issues and pull requests of all sorts are welcome!
+For information about testing, please consult [TESTING.md](/TESTING.md).
+Issues and pull requests of all sorts are welcome!
-).

 ## Running documentation